Five Grammar Habits Every Writer Should Adopt

 - 2. Collect Resources and Build Your Arsenal

 - Got a friend who’s a grammar geek?
 Is the Chicago Manual of Style still sitting on your wish list?
 Do you have a bookmarks folder packed with reputable grammar websites?
 Round up your resources so when questions arise, you can quickly and easily get (correct) answers.

 - 3. Look it Up

 - When you’re writing and come across a grammar question, take a few minutes to go in search of the answer.
 Don’t write around it or put it off for some future writing project.
 Stop and look it up right now.
 And remember that every time you look something up, you increase your worth and skill as a writer.

 - 4. Read Well and with a Sharp Eye

 - If you read nothing but blogs and social media posts, you’re not reading well.
-Make time in your reading schedule to read books that you know are well written–books that have gone through the tried-and-true editing and proofreading processes.
+Make time in your reading schedule for books that you know are well written — books that have gone through the tried-and-true editing and proofreading processes.
 Also, read with an eye for grammar.
 Be on the lookout for questionable sentence structures, typos, and other errors.

 - 5. Polish Your Work

-- Most writers with works that demonstrate bad grammar actually know the rules but haven’t properly edited and proofread their work.
-All the learning and resources in the world won’t matter if you don’t double check every writing project and fix all those pesky typos and grammar mistakes that you made as you rushed through the first draft.
+- Most writers who produce material that is littered with bad grammar actually know the rules but haven’t properly edited and proofread their work.
+All the learning and resources in the world won’t matter if you don’t double-check every writing project and fix all those pesky typos and grammar mistakes that you made as you rushed through the first draft.

-This is by no means an exhaustive list since it’s based solely on my own experiences, so if you have any good grammar tips or best practices to add, please share by leaving a comment.
-Keep practicing those good grammar habits, and keep writing!
+This is by no means an exhaustive list since it’s based solely on my own experiences, so if you have any tips or best practices to add, please share by leaving a comment.
+Keep practicing those good grammar habits, and most importantly, keep writing!